Image from Bernd Helfert

 A few moments of stream-of-consciousness as experienced by a fairly ordinary New Daffy citizen, including news net reports and advertisement inserts received by direct neural interface.

-- Datacology - Text by Thorbjørn Steen
+- Datacology - Text by Thorbørn Steen

-A digital ecosystem in a virtual world.
+An evolved (and evolving) digital ecosystem in a virtual world.

 - Discwuzitian Diaries - Text by John B